 This paper is organized as follows.
-In Sec. \ref{AdFt}, we define a Fourier transform from momentum space to twistor space and its inverse transform.
-In Sec. \ref{Ci}, we describe the functions to which the (inverse) Fourier transform is applied onto in terms of \v{C}ech cohomology groups.
-In Sec. \ref{Trotto}, we show that the well-known operator representations from the twistor theory literature are also valid for the (inverse) Fourier transform.
-Finally, Sec. \ref{Sd} is devoted to a summary of our work and discussion.
-Appendix \ref{Serre duality} provides a review of Serre duality for the zeroth and first \v{C}ech cohomology groups.
+Sec. \ref{AdFt} proposes a new definition of the Fourier transform from momentum space to twistor space as well as its inverse.
+Sec. \ref{Ci} describes the functions to which the (inverse) Fourier transform is applied in terms of \v{C}ech cohomology groups.
+Sec. \ref{Trotto} shows that the well-known operator representations in the twistor theory literature are also valid for the (inverse) Fourier transform.
+Finally, Sec. \ref{Sd} summarizes our study.